Board of Directors

 Sonja Tucci

-Sonja Tucci is a 28 year veteran of the trucking industry.
-She’s experienced driving a tanker, a refer, a dry van and flat bed.
-For the past 16 years she’s been training new drivers to the industry.
+Sonja Tucci is a 30-year veteran of the trucking industry.
+She is a resource for information on being a tanker driver and a trainer for 16 years.
+She has also run a refrigerated trailer, flatbed and dry van throughout her career.
 Sonja joined REAL Women in Trucking in 2018.
-She was inspired to be part of the organization She’s proud to state that safety and keeping integrity in the trucking industry will always be her first priority.
+She was inspired to be part of the organization She’s proud to say that safety and keeping integrity in the trucking industry will always be her first priority.
+Sonja appears in the 2024 Documentary "Driver".

 Idella M. Hansen